-This fresh salmon gravlax is flavored with a hint of fennel, star anise and dill.
-Homemade gravlax is not only far less expensive than the store-bought kind, it also does not contain any additives.
+This fresh salmon gravlax is flavored with a hint of fennel, star anise, and dill.
+Homemade gravlax is not only far less expensive than the store-bought kind, but it also does not contain any additives.
 Once you know how to make your own, it’s very easy to experiment with lots of different flavor profiles.

 The key ingredient for gravlax is high quality, fresh salmon.
 Since fish is a highly perishable food, check out this handy guide, "How to identify quality fish", to ensure that you buy the freshest possible fish.